COMP579TA/COMP579-Project-Template/README.md

 ## Training the agent
-The agent can be trained by running `python3 train_agent.py --group GROUP_MJ1`
+Assuming that you have group name as `GROUP_XXX`, the agent can be trained by running `python3 train_agent.py --group GROUP_XXX`.
+For example, for the group `GROUP_MJ1`, it can be trained as `python3 train_agent.py --group GROUP_MJ1`.

 ## Domain 1: Mujoco